irinacake/notesMaster1/README.md

 ### Content

 Find one folder per subject, subdivided as necessary.
-Tree as of `Mon 26 Sep 2022` (empty folder may not appear in the repository) :
+Tree as of `Dec 02 Oct 2022` (empty folder may not appear in the repository) :

 ```bash
 .